anicholas1/Watson-nlp/README.md

 # Watson-nlp
 Watson project

+This project uses python 2.7

+I've attached a python notebook and .py files for each, but I would use the notebooks

 # Text-Processing
 Text-processing.py processes pdfs to convert them to text and saves them as a csv file to be loaded later